pb96git/Numerical-Solutions-for-Partial-Differential-Equations/README.md

 As a course material books used are: Finite Difference Computing with PDEs: A Modern Software Approach by Hans Petter Langtangen and Svein Linge and
 Riemann solvers and numerical methods for fluid dynamics: a practical introduction by Toro, E. F.

-I acknowledge the use of ChatGPT as a tool for writing assistance and code debugging, used in the preparation of this repository.
+I acknowledge the use of ChatGPT for writing assistance and code debugging in the preparation of this repository.